isomerpages/isomerpages-mewr-pae/pages/nominate.md

 [PAE 2019 Nomination form - Annex C - Organisation](/forms/pae-2019-nomination-annex-c-organisation.docx)

-Please email your completed nomination form to the PAE Secretariat at <mewr_pae@mewr.gov.sg>.
+Please email your completed nomination form to the PAE Secretariat at <mse_pae@mse.gov.sg>.
 You can also contact us if you have further queries.

-PAE 2019 recipients will be announced in the third quarter of 2019.
+PAE 2021 recipients will be announced in the third quarter of 2021.
 They will receive a trophy and a certificate from the President of the Republic of Singapore.